veloren/book/src/contributors/translators/game.md

 Veloren includes a localization test for translated languages.
-This test gathers information about every key and compares them with the reference language (English, `en.ron` file).
+This test gathers information about every key and compares them with the reference language (English, `en/` directory).
 Then it classifies and counts these comparisons and prints them in a neat way for translators to inspect.
 This guide explains where to find the test and how to read the results of it.

 Open [this link](https://gitlab.com/veloren/veloren/-/pipelines) where you can see a list of pipelines currently running in our CI system.
-Try to find a relatively new (top is new) pipeline which is already green and contains the title `unittests`.
+Try to find a relatively new (top is new) pipeline which is already green and contains the title `build` in `Stages` column, tap on it and you should find a `unittests` field.
 Not every pipeline might have one and it is not essential to get the newest one, just find `unittests` and you are good to go.
 Then click on it.
 A page will open with a black box and a lot of text.
 You have to scroll up a bit and find something like what we see below: